DSTs Reduce TIC Drawbacks

 In contrast to a DST (Delaware Statutory Trust), each TIC investor had deeded title of the property.
-Though this was a popular investment model, it was not a convenient model and had many drawbacks for investors.
-After the recession of 2008, the popularity of this model decreased significantly because of these drawbacks, and a way was cleared for DSTs to become the new partial ownership structure of choice.
+Though this was a popular investment model, it had many drawbacks for investors.
+After the recession of 2008, the popularity of TICs decreased significantly because of these drawbacks, and a way was cleared for DSTs to become the new partial ownership structure of choice.

 Perhaps the most significant advantage of a DST structure is that the unanimous approval of the individual owners (investors) is not required in order to deal with unexpected, adverse developments.
 This prevents delays in decision making and standstills when one investor fails to respond or rejects the proposed action.

 2. DSTs are less expensive and are financed easier.

 Another chief advantage of the DST structure is that the lender deals with the trust as the only borrower, making it easier and less expensive to obtain financing.
 For a TIC arrangement, the lender is required to approve up to 35 different borrowers.
 Because the loan is obtained by the DST, there is no need for the individual DST investors to be qualified, and their participation in the trust does not affect their credit rating.

 3. DSTs have no need to sign loan carve-outs.

 Since the investor's only right with respect to the DST is to receive distributions, and they have no voting authority regarding the operation of the property, the investor fraud carve-outs are eliminated.
 The lender looks only to the sponsor/signatory trustee for these carve-outs from the non-recourse provisions of the loan.